ldsmike88/simpleReport.js/README.md

 ## Limitations
 - The tables are not actually formatted as Excel tables, they are just ranges (excel4node limitation).
 Because of this there can only be one filtered range on any given sheet (MS Excel limitation).
 If more than one range is specified only the last one will have filters.
+- After filters are used for the first time the blank hidden row between the data range and the totals becomes part of the range and will become unhidden if the filters are cleared.